peterdee/deno-url-shortner/APIS.md

 Redirects to the original URL.

-You will get the `404` error if the `id` parameter is missing, invalid or not found.
+You will be redirected to the frontend page if `id` was not found.